 Yes.
 Rapid breathing while sleeping usually means your pup is having active dreams.
 However, don’t ignore any breathing that’s out of the ordinary for your dog, including wheezing, labored breathing, or open-mouthed breathing with nostrils extended.
 It could signal a medical condition that needs attention.
 Take a video of your dog’s breathing to send to your local veterinarian for review.

 Do some dog breeds breathe faster than others?

 Yes.
 Smaller dogs tend to breathe more rapidly due to a faster resting heart rate.
-Also, certain breeds, including the Pekingese, pug, and French bulldog, have narrow nostrils that can complicate breathing.
+Also, certain breeds, including the Pekingese, pug, and American bulldog, have narrow nostrils that can complicate breathing.